-Chip Brown has put down a report that claimed that Mack Brown would be forced out as coach of the Texas Longhorns.
+Chip Brown has responded to a SportsByBrooks tweet that quotes "multiple" sources as saying that Mack Brown will be forced out as head coach of the Texas Longhorns.

 Two UT sources close to the situation say there's no truth to reports that Mack Brown is about to retire or be forced out.